prefix-dev/pixi/docs/reference/cli.md

 mamba create --name <env> --file <explicit spec file>
 ```

-As the explicit specification file format does not support pypi-dependencies, use either the `--ignore-pypi-errors` option to ignore those dependencies
+As the explicit specification file format does not support pypi-dependencies, use the `--ignore-pypi-errors` option to ignore those dependencies.
-or `--write-pypi-requirements` to write a `requirements.txt` file that can then be used to install the packages into a conda env using `pip` or `uv`.

 ##### Arguments